scalatra/scalatra/README.markdown

 =====

 - [Gabriele Renzi](http://www.riffraff.info/) for the inspirational blog post and continual help
+- [Ross A. Baker](http://www.rossabaker.com/) for porting to 2.8 and loads of other patches and help
 - Mark Harrah for help on the sbt mailing list and for creating sbt.
 Ant+Ivy by itself was a total bitch.
 - [Yusuke Kuoka](http://github.com/mumoshu) for adding sessions and header support
 - [Miso Korkiakoski](http://github.com/mwing) for various patches.